7 Best Photography Insurance Companies

 - Licensed agents: Available to advise you on your policy

-As an insurtech company, Next Insurance has invested heavily in the digital experience and has a very fast and easy-to-use quoting process.
+As an insurtech company, Next Insurance has invested heavily in the digital experience and has a swift and easy-to-use quoting process.
+Within minutes you can get a quote and purchase a policy.
+If you have insurance, you can create and share a COI whenever a venue requests proof of insurance.
 Through its app and website, users have 24/7 access to their documents.
-However, if a problem cannot be resolved online, there’s no 24/7 call center.
+However, if a problem cannot be resolved online, there is no 24/7 call center.

 Despite its newness, Next is establishing itself with exceptional convenience.
-Online, you can manage your policy, get an instant certificate of insurance (COI), and file a claim.
-There’s an iOS and Android app, which functions like a 24/7 call center.
+Online, you can manage your policy, get an instant COI, and file a claim.
+There is an app (for iOS and Android), which functions like a 24/7 call center.

 Despite being founded in 2015, Next Insurance has an A- (Excellent) rating from AM Best.